aaroncorona/Truffle-App-Frontend/README.md

 ## 🌐 App Features
-1. Content that illustrates Truffle's life
+1. A timeline-style biography of Truffle's life
 2. CSS dynamic resizing using flexboxes and media queries
 3. Signup page to permanently log your name on the list of fans